≪ Go to our review of Rain Jackets - Men's

-The Torrentshell features two basic hand warmer-style pockets.
-These pockets will sit under a waist-belt while backpacking, though they were not as nice as jackets whose pockets were raised slightly and completely out of the way.
-Their low-profile zippers meant it was less of a big deal than most other models and we think the Torrentshell remains a great option for backpacking.
+The Torrentshell features two necessary hand-warmer-style pockets.
+These pockets will sit under a waist-belt while backpacking, though they were not as lovely as jackets whose pockets were raised slightly and entirely out of the way.
+Their low-profile zippers meant it was less of a big deal than most other models and we think the Torrentshell remains an excellent option for backpacking.

 The Torrentshell weighed in at 12 ounces, right in the middle of the pack and slightly lighter than its closest competition, the Marmot PreCip (13 ounces) and The North Face Venture 2 (14 ounces).
-We think the Torrentshell is lighter than average among most rain coats on the market; however, if you're trying to get away with as light of a jacket as possible, be sure to check out the Outdoor Research Helium II, which offers nearly as comparable weather-resistance and is only slightly less durable.
-It does cost $30 more, but is half the packed size and weight at an impressive 6.5 ounces.
+The Torrentshell is lighter than average among most raincoats on the market.
+If you're trying to get away with as light of a jacket as possible, however, the Helium II offers nearly as comparable weather-resistance and is only slightly less durable.
+It does cost $30 more but is half the packed size and weight at an impressive 6.5 ounces.

 The Torrentshell has the best hood we tested for use with a helmet (in its price range).
-A stiffened brim, along with a fabric sleeve for the around the face elastic cinch are very comfortable on the brow.
+A stiffened brim and the fabric sleeve for the around the face elastic cinch are very comfortable on the brow.
 The cord locks for this cinch, as well as the brim height adjustment, are exterior and easy to adjust when the collar is zipped up tight.

 There's a micro-fleece patch at the back of the collar, a hang loop, and a snap closure for rolling and stowing the hood.
-Large pit-zips are covered by an exterior storm flap.
-This contender's hand pockets are fully waterproof and the jacket stuffs into the left hand pocket.
+An exterior storm flap covers large pit-zips.
+This contender's hand pockets are fully waterproof, and the jacket stuffs into the left-hand pocket.
 The wrist cuffs are lined with a soft nylon taffeta and adjust with a Velcro tab, while the elastic hem cinch has cord lock adjustments on both sides.

 At $130, this jacket is a great deal.
 With its attention to detail, Patagonia has designed a durable product that offers stellar weather protection at a relatively inexpensive price.
 That said, the Best Buy winning Marmot PreCip is less expensive and offers slightly better breathability and ventilation; we think it is a better choice for high energy adventures.
 However, in the worst storm conditions, the Torrentshell does a slightly better job of keeping us dry.
 It is also easier to wear with a helmet and offers superior mobility.